This article has been checked for horticultural accuracy by Oliver Parsons.

 Garlic 'Early Purple Wight'

 This softneck variety produces mild, purple-tinged bulbs.
-As its name suggests, it crops very early, from mid May.
-It doesn’t store well, so use within three months.
+As its name suggests, it crops very early, from mid-May in the south of the UK, and June in the north.

 Garlic 'Iberian Wight'